robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-13/Activities/Stu_Day_2/Unsolved/ReadMe.md

     - Note that the default credentials are `elastic:changeme` and should not be changed at this step.

-    - Save this file in  `/etc/ansible/files/filebeat-config.yml`.
+    - Save the file `filebeat-config.yml` in the appropriate directory.

 #### Part 3: Creating the Filebeat Installation Play

 5. Next, create a new playbook that installs Filebeat and then copies the Filebeat configuration file you just made to the correct location.

     - On the Ansible VM, create a playbook file, `filebeat-playbook.yml`.
-      - Locate this file in your `/etc/ansible/roles/` directory.
+      - Locate this file in the correct directory.

     - Open your playbook and implement the following tasks: